ofux/Digger-Documentation/README.md

 **It is up to you to check if *IsRunningAsync* is *false* before calling it and call it in a new Coroutine.**
 This is why it is easier to use the *ModifyAsyncBuffured* method.

-The signature of *ModifyAsyncBuffured* is:
+The signature of the *ModifyAsyncBuffured* is:

 ```csharp
 /// <summary>